stevenyxu/joinasquad.com/README.md

 The ruby environment is rvm 1.10 running ruby 1.9.3-p0.
 You're going to need a reasonably recent version of the bundler gem installed as well.

 Once all the prerequisites are set up, the application should work out of the box.
-Install the bundled gems with `bundle install`, run the migrations with `bundle exec rake db:migrate` (you may be able to get away with `rake db:migrate` depending on your installed versions of rake), and start the server with `bundle exec passenger start`.
+Install the bundled gems with `bundle install`, run the migrations with `bundle exec rake db:create` then `bundle exec rake db:migrate` (you may be able to get away with `rake db:create` then `rake db:migrate` depending on your installed versions of rake), and start the server with `bundle exec passenger start`.